NKulling/SWECO25/README.md

 ## Reprocessing of layers

 Layers were reprocessed to fit the standards of SWECO25 in terms or extent, CRS, resolution and spatial grid.
-A reprocessing code example written in R is available [here](https://github.com/NKulling/SWECO25/tree/main/layer_standardization_example).
+More details on the process and a code example written in R are available [here](https://github.com/NKulling/SWECO25/tree/main/layer_standardization_example).

 ## Generation of focal statistics layers

 Focal statistics layers were computed by applying a cell-level function calculating the average value in a circular moving window of 13 radii ranging from 25m to 5km.
-An ArcGIS toolbox to produce the same layers from a source layer is available [here](https://github.com/NKulling/SWECO25/tree/main/focal_statistics_toolbox).
+More details and an ArcGIS toolbox to produce the same layers from a source layer are available [here](https://github.com/NKulling/SWECO25/tree/main/focal_statistics_toolbox).